R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 Step 1 (100% according guidance)

-First, ensure that you have command line tools installed.
-Do NOT skip this step.
+Now, ensure that you have command line tools installed.
+Do NOT skipย this step.
 It is essential.
 See https://github.com/Rdatatable/data.table/issues/1692.
 From the terminal, type:

 xcode-select --install